Muthuselvam200/phpCrudApp/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Import the included `database.sql` file into your MySQL database to create the necessary table for user data.
-3. Configure the database connection settings in the `config.php` file.
+2. Configure the database connection settings in the `db.php` file.

 ## Usage